ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 [[OPEN ISSUE: we may end up removing helper_state.
 See #185]]

-The rest of the message is a sequence of PrepareShare values, the order of which matches that of the ReportShare values in `AggregateInitReq.report_shares`.
-Each report that was marked as invalid is assigned the PrepareResult `failed`.
-Otherwise, the PrepareShare is either marked as continued with the output `prep_msg`, or is marked as finished if the VDAF preparation process is finished for the report share.
+The rest of the message is a sequence of PrepareStep values, the order of which matches that of the ReportShare values in `AggregateInitReq.report_shares`.
+Each report that was marked as invalid is assigned the PrepareStepResult `failed`.
+Otherwise, the PrepareStep is either marked as continued with the output `prep_msg`, or is marked as finished if the VDAF preparation process is finished for the report share.

 The helper's response to the leader is an HTTP 200 OK whose body is the AggregateInitResp and media type is "message/ppm-aggregate-init-resp".

-Upon receipt of a helper's AggregateInitResp message, the leader checks that the sequence of PrepareShare messages corresponds to the ReportShare sequence of the AggregateInitReq.
+Upon receipt of a helper's AggregateInitResp message, the leader checks that the sequence of PrepareStep messages corresponds to the ReportShare sequence of the AggregateInitReq.
 If any message appears out of order, is missing, has an unrecognized nonce, or if two messages have the same nonce, then the leader MUST abort with error "unrecognizedMessage".